 Technology Is Progressing Steadily & Improving

 Hybrid technology has had more money and investment put into it’s development over time.

-Improvements can be made in range of driving, efficiency, durability, prices, range of models, and more.
+Improvements have been and can be made in range of driving, efficiency, durability, prices, range of models, and more.

-Some hybrids have an easy to read in-vehicle performance reporting system in the dash display, which can make these cars more user friendly.
+Some hybrids have an easy to read in-vehicle performance reporting system in the dash display, which can make these cars more user friendly for drivers.